 The Wall Street Journal has a summary of what has happened in the past week with some great analogies, if you have a few minutes for a different perspective.

 The companies targeted by WallStreetBets, including GameStop, have two common characteristics.
 First, they are all facing financial difficulties.
-Second, there have been a lot of transactions, measured by something called “short A charge for borrowing money, most often based on a percentage of the amount owed.
-More,” that take the bet that the price of these stocks will go down.
+Second, there have been a lot of transactions, measured by something called “short interest,” that take the bet that the price of these stocks will go down.